Patzi275/pygame-playground/README.md

-Nom du projet: "PyGame Playground"

-Description:
-"PyGame Playground" is a repository that serves as a playground for various PyGame projects.
-It includes games like Square Fall and Square Shift, a Tic Tac Toe game with an AI utilizing the Minimax algorithm, and a utility called "Pipette" that extracts colors from images.
-This repository will continue to host new PyGame projects and serve as a creative space for experimenting with game development using PyGame.

-Readme:

----

 # PyGame Playground

 Welcome to the PyGame Playground!
 This repository is a collection of various PyGame projects and utilities designed to explore game development using PyGame.
 It serves as a creative space for experimenting with game mechanics, graphics, and AI algorithms and more.